-SPONSORSHIP: Sponsorship is a very important way to help our animals.
+SPONSORSHIP: We are working on biographies of all our cats at the sanctuary.
+We are working on getting good photos of them all and will post them on our website.
+We have people starting to sponsor our cats and that makes us very happy.
+Would you consider sponsoring a cat?
+This is a simple way you can help.
+Sponsorship is a very important way to help our animals.
 By sponsoring one of the FIV cats you will be providing food, medical care, and their basic care and support.
 100% of the sponsorship goes to the care of these animals.
 If each cat had a regular, monthly, sponsor, it would help ease the burden of care for the animals we provide sanctuary for.
-Would you please consider sponsoring one of our animals?
-We really need you.
+Please consider sponsoring one of our animals.
+The cats really need you.

 Please note that more than one person may sponsor a cat but rest assured that all sponsor funds are used for the ongoing care of our cats.